Efficient Node Selection in Private Personalized Decentralized Learning: Introduction

 \section{Introduction}

 Collaborative machine learning is a recent paradigm where multiple actors train a joint model without revealing their local datasets~\cite{mcmahan2017fl}.
 Instead, only the locally trained model parameters are shared among the actors.
 In applications pertaining to sensitive data, e.g., healthcare and banking, where it may be challenging to collect the data in a single location, collaborative learning has the potential to unlock a plethora of novel collaborations.
 Collaborative learning is typically distinguished with regard to the underlying network topology.
 To this end, federated learning (FL) refers to a star topology where an orchestrating parameter server receives model updates from the actors, aggregates the updates, and broadcasts the aggregate.
 Decentralized learning (DL) constitutes arbitrary network topologies without an orchestrator, i.e., actors in the network learn by exchanging model updates within their neighborhood~\cite{lian2017decentral}.
 Actors within DL are typically referred to as nodes.

-There are inherent risks and limitations with FL.
-For example, it may be challenging to find a trustworthy third party due to regulations or the desire for autonomy (e.g. for hospitals, banks, or other big corporations).
+There are inherent risks and limitations with FL, such as that it may be challenging to find a trustworthy third party due to regulations or the desire for autonomy (e.g. for hospitals, banks, or other big corporations).
 Further, FL scales poorly in the number of nodes due to the communication bottleneck and the server constitutes a single-point-of-failure~\cite{lian2017decentral}.
 This has motivated research on fully decentralized systems, which eliminate the need for a central server.
 Instead, model parameters are directly communicated between peers in the learning setup using a communication protocol, such as gossip learning~\cite{kempe2003gossip}.
 However, this approach is not well-suited for non-iid settings, where multiple distinct learning objectives may be present.
 In such cases, node selection during training is crucial for achieving efficient and effective learning.